 Sometimes blood clots can travel to the lungs.
 This can be a dangerous condition.
 Symptoms to look for include:

 - Shortness of breath.

 - Difficulty breathing.

 These symptoms also could be signs of a problem with your heart.
-Call 911 or go to an emergency room of you are experiencing these symptoms after giving birth.
+Call 911 or go to an emergency room if you are experiencing these symptoms after giving birth.

-Preeclampsia is pregnancy-related high blood pressure.
+Preeclampsia is a form of pregnancy-related high blood pressure.
 It usually goes away after birth.
 Postpartum preeclampsia is high blood pressure plus too much protein in the urine.
 It only occurs after birth.
 Signs that you may have it include:

 - Headache that doesn’t get better, even with medicine.

 - Pain in the upper right area of your abdomen, by your ribs.

 Serious complications from this condition can include seizures or stroke.
 Call your doctor if you experience symptoms of postpartum preeclampsia.
 Call 911 or go to the emergency room if you experience a seizure.